 The trains are clean, modern, and run on time.
 The seats are comfortable, and you'll have access to both power sockets and Wi-Fi.
 There is no smoking allowed on the Eurostar.

 How Does Eurostar Compare to Other Ways to Cross the English Channel?

-If you are unencumbered with pets and a passel of children, there is no better way to get to Paris and the other cities Eurostar serves.
-Air fares are comparable - both the higher fares and the budget airline fares, depending upon which class of ticket you buy.
-But Eurostar drops you right in a city center station.
-After that you can use local transportation of local taxis for a short journey to your hotel.
-If you fly, you will land a substantial distance from the center of town.
-Then you'll have to spend extra time and money on a train or taxi to get to your destination.
+If you are unencumbered with pets and small children, there is no better way to get to Paris and the other cities Eurostar serves.
+Air fares are comparable, both the higher fares and the budget airline fares, depending upon which class of ticket you buy.
+However, the advantage of traveling by train is that you will be dropped off in the city center.

-2. Another approach is to take the Le Shuttle, sometimes wrongly called The Chunnel.
-This is a car transporter train.
-You drive your own car aboard a train in the UK or France and are transported throug the tunnel on a train.
-Then you drive off about 20 minutes later and you are in another country.
-Passport control, customs, and Pet Passport paperwork are taken care of before you drive onto Le Shuttle, so once you've gone through you can just be on your way.
+Another approach is to take the Le Shuttle, which is a car transporter train.
+You drive your own car aboard a train in the UK or France and are transported through the tunnel on a train to the other country.
+Before you go, you'll pass through passport control and have all your paperwork handled, so once you arrive to your destination you can be on your way.